 Anne Hathaway is also on the tall end of the spectrum at 5’8.

 I love this unexpected look because it shows the variety of styles a rectangle can wear, especially pieces with asymmetrical detail, texture, and pattern.
-Of course, her height helps her pull off all this at once, but you can mimic the general theories she’s combining.

 For example, the skirt and blouse create contrast, and her waistband sits at the smallest part.
 She’s also wearing a top with an embellished v-neck, a go-to trick for rectangles.